open-WFS/.github/profile/README.md

 The OpenWFS system comprises:

  - [Hardware schematics](https://github.com/open-WFS/open-WFS-hw) and [firmware](https://github.com/open-WFS/open-WFS-fw) to built an audio playback module, comprising of 32 full-range drivers (pending publication)
- - A [software spatialiser](https://github.com/open-WFS/open-WFS-spatialiser) that receives mono audio inputs over an audio loopback interface, and distributes them appropriately over the OpenWFS system
+ - [Software spatialiser and utilities](https://github.com/open-WFS/open-WFS-software) that receives mono audio inputs over an audio loopback interface, and distributes them appropriately over the OpenWFS system

  The hardware system can also be used as an N-channel audio interface, with each driver addressable separately, for protyping and evaluation of arbitrary spatial panning algorithms.